 For storage capacities and disk details, see Sizes for virtual machines.

-To get started deploying and using A8 and A9 instances with HPC Pack on Windows, see Set up a Windows RDMA cluster with HPC Pack to run MPI applications.
+To get started deploying and using compute-intensive instances with HPC Pack on Windows, see Set up a Windows RDMA cluster with HPC Pack to run MPI applications.

 For information about using A8 and A9 instances to run MPI applications with Azure Batch, see Use multi-instance tasks to run Message Passing Interface (MPI) applications in Azure Batch.